 It appears actually slow after sewing on the Juki, it would be too slow for me now if this was my only maker.
 The throat space is so tight, so it's tricky to push a complete rolled up quilt through it.
 Essentially the very same things that I didn't like before I still don't like, but they didn't bother me before I had the Juki and realized the difference.

 Also it's irritating there is no zig zag stitch, this is only a straight stitch device.
 Thankfully those have been very minimal things and are the only things I dislike about this maker (and possibly the strolling foot problems have been repaired given that I bought mine 4 years earlier?).
 The Bernina 440QE: Okay so I have to initially say that my Bernina 440 has to do with 7 years of ages, so there have been fantastic enhancements and changes to the newer designs.

 I rarely utilize this maker!
 I do utilize it for all of my ornamental stitches, and lately it's been resting on my dining-room table while I quilted a lot of quilts using the a wavy stitch with my walking foot (Bernina stitch 4, width set to 5, length set to 3).

-I love using the strolling foot on this machine, and it's quiet and pulls the fabric through like a dream.
-My light went out in this device, and after taking it all apart they figured out it was a motherboard problem, and to fix it I 'd have to have the motherboard altered.
+It is so reputable, and makes a perfect stitch each and every single time.
+Also it has never once has tension problems like the Juki.
+I enjoy utilizing the strolling foot on this maker, and it's quiet and pulls the material through like a dream.
+My light headed out in this maker, and after taking it all apart they found out it was a motherboard problem, and to fix it I 'd have to have the motherboard changed.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.